gnair60/EnviroDataPipeline-AzureAirflow/README.md

 ## Project Visualization
 Graphs and visualizations were created to illustrate each component of the lifecycle and to demonstrate how data pipelines were organized from source systems to destination systems.
+The project generated visualizations to illustrate trends:

+- Line Charts: Yearly temperature and precipitation trends (2018–2024).
+- Scatter Plots: Precipitation patterns across months and years.
+- Histograms and Pie Charts: Distribution of weather types.

 ## Project Retrospective Part I
 ### Key Insights